ideaconsult/Toxtree.js/README.md

 Not quite a lot yet, though:

 - `substanceUri` (attr. `data-substance-uri`), _optional_: This is the URL of the substance.
 The initial query for a summary of all studies is automatically made.
-If not provided this way it must be queries explicitly with `jToxStudy.querySummary(uri)`.
+If not provided this way, a query must be made explicitly with `jToxStudy.querySummary(uri)`.

 ##### Methods